injusticescorpio/aws-nodeapp/README.md

 # aws-nodeapp
-A simple node app for learning deployment in aws.
+A simple node app for learning deployment in AWS.